genesiscommunitysuccess/docs/docs/server-reference/rest-endpoints/rest-endpoints.md

 ### QUERY_UPDATE

-To poll for updates to the given subscription to a DataServer query, a QUERY_UPDATE message needs to be sent.
+To poll for updates to the given subscription to a DataServer query, you need to send a QUERY_UPDATE message.
 This is requested via a GET request to
 `[host]:[genesis_router_port]/[data_server_query_name]`.